WordPress SEO Checklist – 45 Tips to Increase Traffic by 571% in 13 Months

 A good tool to get an overview of your backlink profile is Ahrefs.
 You can see the total number of backlinks to your site, the number of referring domains, organic keywords, etc. Another great feature is the backlink notifications.
 We have tried quite a few backlink tools and Ahrefs definitely takes the cake for accuracy.
 The “new backlinks” feature lets you see when new websites around the internet have linked to your WordPress site.
 Below is an example of someone that linked to our Google Amp article within the last couple days.

 A little tip: Help share the content when people link to you.
 This helps build social signals for them on that page which in turn can help build up their page authority.
 And you want higher page authority links.
 So in a sense you can help yourself by sharing third party’s content that have taken the time to link to you.
+And never be afraid of reaching out to other bloggers and ask them to mention your outstanding post on their blog.

 Google has officially said that HTTPS is a ranking factor.
 While it may only be a small ranking factor, wouldn’t you take any advantage you can get to beat your competitors in SERPs?
 And because of Google’s push for everyone to migrate to HTTPS, you can bet that the weight of this ranking factor will most likely increase in the future.
 Here is a great article on the impact of TLS/SSL on rankings.